jacwellington/mnpopcenter.github.io/README.md

 * Pros: Everything can be done from the web.
 * Cons: No way to preview the post.
 * Best for: Very simple posts.
-Posts written externally that you just want to cut and paste in.
+Posts written externally that you just want to cut and paste.
 Fixes to existing posts.

 1. Open a browser to this repository.
 1. Navigate into the _posts directory.